 Looking for the best things to do in Sharm El Sheikh?
 I’ve got you covered.
 I visited solo and had an amazing time.
-It’s full of history, a prime scuba diving destination, and beautiful restaurants.
+It’s full of history, a prime scuba diving destination, and has beautiful restaurants.
+I recommend spending at least 3 days in this beach town.

 Is Sharm El Sheikh Safe?

 Sharm El Sheikh felt very safe.
 In fact, it felt much safer than Cairo.
+There is less catcalling and you’ll see visitors from all over the world.
 It’s a tourist town full of hotels, shopping centers, and beaches.
 There’s also lots of police and military officers patrolling tourist areas.

 Where is Sharm El Sheikh?